Gautam2920/web-development/01RPSArcade/README.md

 - CSS variables for theming
 - A tiny AI system with multiple difficulty levels
 - Retro arcade design using Press Start 2P font
+- Persistent game state using localStorage
+- Fully responsive layout

 Open `index.html` and it just works.
+Refresh and it stil remembers.

 ---